lovehhf/edx-documentation/en_us/shared/students/Section_register_account.rst

 #.
 In the activation email message, select the link to complete the activation.
    Your browser opens to an "Activation Complete" page that contains a link to your dashboard.

+   If you chose to link your account to an account with a signin partner, this email activation step might not be required.

 You can modify your account information, reset your password, and link or unlink accounts on the :ref:`account settings<SFD Account Settings>` page.